bgrad27/Liri-V2/README.md

 -This will show my last 20 tweets

-node liri.js spotify-this-song '<song name here>'
+node liri.js spotify-this-song 'song name here'

 -This will show:
     1. Artist